Food labels which can leave you confused. Here, we share our top tips on understanding what they really mean.

 Think: supermarket coffee and walnut cake (400g).
 The portion info is for 1/6 of the cake or 68g.
 If you manage to keep to 1/6 of a slice then that’s fine but most people cut bigger portions and so the nutritional information then becomes meaningless.

 Don’t just rely on portion measurements but take a look also at 100g measures.
-If your sugar value is below 5g per 100g then you are on the right track.
+If your sugar value is below 5g per 100g then you are on the right track (unless your portion is over 500g!).
 For fibre push for 20g per 100g.

 It’s worth remembering that too high carbohydrates intake is converted to fat if over-eaten.